ZipTax/zip-tax-docs/docs/api_request.rst

 Use this url to make an HTTP GET request to the API.

-Check out the :doc:`api_response` documentation to learn more about the API response.
+Check out the :doc:`api_response` documentation to learn more about the API response format.